jsan/SalesManagement/README.md

 Manage your products, your clients, your sellers and your sales.

-As an administrator user you can catalog your products to your stock, catalog buyers clients into a database, and seller users.
+As administrator user, you can catalog products to your stock, catalog clients and sellers users.

-As a user you can fill up a product order, include a list of products to be in it, upload pictures, give discounts, make notes and send it by e-mail.
-The status of an order can be changed from budget to issued or canceled.

-On the dash-board, information gets up to date accordingly with the sales.
-Graphic monthly chart of the  sales, items in stock and total of clients cataloged.
+A seller user, if active, can make sale orders registration to clients from the database.

+A sale order has in it, the buyer client, product or a list of products, quantity per product with total price, an order discount, freight fee, delivery address, delivery date...).
+A sales order can be saved, issued, send to the client email as an order invoice, or it can be canceled.

+The dash-board page has information about your sales, such as how many items you have in stock remaining, clients registered, average amount of sales. sales tracked by a sales chart...

+Login as administrator:
+admin@brewer.com
+pass: admin

+on the left menu choose products and the click new product on the right to include a product on the left menu choose clients to include a a buyer on the left menu choose users to include a seller (or you can use your admin user to register a sale too) on the left menu choose register a order to make a sale. see the status of your sales on the dash-board.

 Some Technical specification:
 Java 1.8.201 / Spring MVC / Spring Security / Thymeleaf server pages /
 JPA / Hibernate / MySql / JPQL / Hibernate criteria /

-TODO:
-Dashboard: valor total do estoque (retirar do estoque a cada venda emitida) Itens no estoque (retirar do estoque a cada venda emitida, e restringir se o produto estiver esgotado) total de clientes grafico venda por origem - feito

-Fazer a operação acima com eventListener (emitir depius de salvar)

-Terminar a internacionalizacao

-P4
-ublicar em uma nuvem
+Production Server Heroku: Deploy Tomcat-based Java Web Applications with Webapp Runner